robin-raymond/zax.io/flow-control.md

 }
 ````

-Alternative forms using the `forever` loop:
+Alternative forms using a `forever` loop:

 ````zax
 print final : ()(...) = {